-'It's time:' Democrats make final pitch as New Hampshire votes
+As Democrats make final New Hampshire pitch, Biden heads for South Carolina

 “CFPB Warren has a plan for me!” the crowd chanted, as well as, “It’s time, it’s time, it’s time for a woman in the White House!”

-Warren handed out donuts to volunteers and took photos with voters, along with her husband Bruce Mann and dog Bailey.
+Warren handed out doughnuts to volunteers and took photos with voters, along with her husband Bruce Mann and dog Bailey.
 One supporter showed up with a dress the same “liberty green” color that Warren has used on her campaign signage.
-When asked by reporters to name a difference between herself and rival Sanders, a progressive ally and friend, Warren said: “Overall, I believe that we ought to try to get as much good to as many people as quickly as we can.”
+When asked by reporters to name a difference between herself and rival Sanders, a fellow progressive, Warren said: “Overall, I believe that we ought to try to get as much good to as many people as quickly as we can.”

 Buttigieg’s supporters greeted him at a Manchester school before dawn, waving blue and yellow “Pete 2020” campaign signs and chanting “President Pete.”